11 Easy Tips To Stay Healthy When Traveling

 This seems like a no-brainer, but you would be surprised how many people go without a drink of water all day.
 The body can handle going a few hours without food, but staying hydrated is essential for feeling good while traveling.

 Hydration is vital for many reasons.
-When you’re dehydrated, your body works harder than it should be to function – and that can lead to fatigue, headaches, and even migraines.
+When you’re dehydrated, your body works harder than it should to function, which can lead to fatigue, headaches, and even migraines.

-Being well-hydrated makes it easier for your body to fight off any illnesses while traveling and can help improve mood overall.
+Being well-hydrated helps your body fight off illnesses while traveling, and this can improve your mental health.

 Your best bet?
-Get your own water bottle and refill it at any of the many “hydration stations” you will find on your travels.
-You can find many collapsible bottles to choose from, making packing and carrying it with you a breeze.
+Get your own reusable water bottle and refill it at any of the many “hydration stations” you will find on your travels.
+There are many collapsible bottles to choose from, making packing and carrying them a breeze.
+Avoid using tap water whenever possible.

 I started working with a life coach on my overall health about a year ago.
 One of the first things they brought up was hydration.
 Did you know it’s recommended that you drink ½ ounce of water for each pound you weigh?
 A person weighing 150 pounds needs 75 ounces of water every day!